realms-mud/core-lib/README.md

 ![Build Status](http://angmar.maelstrom.cc:8081/buildStatus/icon?job=Realms%20Core%20Library)
 # Introduction
-This is the core library for Realms MUD.
+This is the core library for RealmsMUD.
 Many content creators find building rich areas to be a very difficult task.
 When the creator wants to do something "interesting", the ability to create said interesting things is often beyond the ability of all but the most programatically-adept.
 The goal of this library is to abstract the difficulty of creating detailed and complex worlds.
 Some of the highlights include: